Executive Professional Master Program in Public Health Emergency Management

 Instead, participants complete an online, instructor-led thesis, allowing them to fulfill all requirements from their current location.

-The program consists of 37 credit hours.
+The program consists of 37 credit hours, including the capstone project component.

 Learn more about the master sub programs.